-Located in Roskilde, this museum teaches you how the Vikings made their boats with authentic and preserved Viking ships.
+Located in Roskilde, this Viking Ship Museum teaches you how the Vikings made their boats with authentic and preserved Viking ships.
 But beyond looking at pieces of history, a new and interactive exhibit has been added to the museum that puts you into the life of a Viking aboard one of their famous ships.

 Get Out and Go